mathworks/docmaker/tbx/docerdoc/index.md

 ### Publish documentation

 First, use [`docerconvert`](docerconvert.md) to convert your Markdown documents to HTML.
-Next, use [`docerrun`](docerrun.md) to run your MATLAB scripts and capture output as images.
+Next, use [`docerrun`](docerrun.md) to run MATLAB code blocks in the HTML documents and insert textual and graphical output.
 Finally, use [`docerindex`](docerindex.md) to generate documentation index files.
 Here is a complete example, to generate the Doc_er documentation:

 ```matlab
 docerconvert tbx/docerdoc/**/*.md